mateipa/mateipa.github.io/index.md

 For more details on my professional path, please see my [CV](/cv.md).

-Feel free to rummage around or [subscribe](/feed.xml)!
+Feel free to rummage around!
 You can find recent posts right below this text.